Toilet training for toddlers

 Constipation

 Constipation is when poo becomes too hard and difficult to pass through the rectum when a child goes to the toilet.
 It is a common problem in children and can be treated with a healthy diet and good toilet habits.
 Some children can poo three or four times a day, and others may go twice a week without any problems.
-Pay attention to what is normal for your child.
+Encourage plenty of water, fruit, and veggies, and pay attention to what is normal for your child.

 See the Constipation factsheet for more information.